eduankotze/BITM/latex/README.md

-A LaTeX template for your research proposal is now available on GitHub.
+A LaTeX template for your research proposal.
 It includes a basic structure, formatting, and a quick-start guide to install TeXstudio and MiKTeX.

-Please use this template when preparing your proposal.
+Please be sure to use this template when preparing your proposal.
 Let me know if you run into any issues with setup or compilation.

 Special thanks to **Jocelyne Smith** for compiling and preparing the template.